banool/foodbrew/README.md

 The service also offers benefits for the company.
 Standard procedure for most food suppliers (i.e. supermarkets) is to just throw food out at the end of the day.
 From their perspective, redistributing the subpar food to those who might want it holds no real profit or exposure benefits.
 However, if a charity were to instead come to pick up the food as they are going to throw it into the bins, this results in very little extra work on their behalf.
-Furthermore, the supplier can demonstrate to their consumers, using our service, that they are living up to their corporate resonsibility and that they have a social conscience.
+Furthermore, the supplier can demonstrate to their consumers, using our service, that they are living up to their corporate responsibility and that they have a social conscience.

-As a service provider, down the track we could charge suppliersa small fee for the right to say that they subscribe to our programme, similar to other food certification services like the [Heart Foundation Tick](http://heartfoundation.org.au/healthy-eating/heart-foundation-tick).
+As a service provider, down the track we could charge suppliers a small fee for the right to say that they subscribe to our program, similar to other food certification services like the [Heart Foundation Tick](http://heartfoundation.org.au/healthy-eating/heart-foundation-tick).

 ## More information
-Feel free to contact any of the contributors about the project :)
+Feel free to contact [me](https://github.com/banool) or any of the contributors about the project :)